 Because “nurse” is a restricted title, I can no longer use it.
 A few weeks ago, I started going through my profiles on various websites where I have a presence and changing “nurse” to “former nurse.”
 That was a bit weird.

 I first started working as a nurse in 2004.
 It was a big part of my identity, and I really liked what I did.
 I started working on my master’s degree in 2012; there wasn’t any specific reason I was doing it, just that I wanted to learn more, do more.
-Then in 2016, I left my full-time job due to workplace bullying, and it’s been downhill from there.
+Then in 2016, I left my full-time job because the shitshow was damaging to my mental health, and it’s been downhill from there.
 After that, I only worked a couple of casual jobs, picking up shifts here and there.
 As my illness became more disabling, I worked less and less, until I stopped working entirely at the end of 2019.

 That decline over time was one factor that helped me ease out of the nursing identity.
 Another factor was blogging.
 Building up a new and meaningful identity meant that there was something to take the place of the nursing identity as it rode off into the sunset.
 The meaningful part is important because the nursing identity was very meaningful.
 I was one of those rare people who really loved their line of work.

 It’s weird how you never know what might happen to change the course of your life.
 Hitting this kind of identity milestone, in this way, is not something I would have imagined.
 But life gives you a certain hand, and that’s what you’ve got to play with.
 And the past?
 That doesn’t live here anymore.